joeltonmats/frontend-nanodegree-mobile-portfolio/README.md

 4. Open a browser and visit localhost:3000

-[If you dont want to do next two steps, go to next section and run PageSpeed score locally].
+**If you dont want to do next two steps, go to next section and run PageSpeed score locally.**

 5. Download and install [ngrok](https://ngrok.com/) to the top-level of your project directory to make your local server accessible remotely